Housing advice for older people thinking of moving home

 - has an emergency call system, such as a pendant alarm.

-Most groups of dwellings have a visiting or resident Scheme Manager and communal areas where you can meet your neighbours and friends.
+Most groups of dwellings have a visiting Scheme Manager and communal areas where you can meet your neighbours and friends.
 Organised activities, visiting services, and support with everyday living may be available depending on your circumstances, although you may have to pay for these.

 d) Care Homes providing personal and nursing care